zitadel/zitadel/docs/docs/guides/integrate/azuread-oidc.md

 ### Test the setup

-To test the setup use a incognito mode and browse to your login page.
+To test the setup use incognito mode and browse to your login page.
 If you succeeded you should see a new button which should redirect you to your AzureAD Tenant.

 ![AzureAD Button](/img/guides/azure_zitadel_button.png)